 These Fellowships aim to support the career development of researchers at the mid-career transition, offering 18 months’ salary support, up to £10,000 towards research expenses and tailored career development support.
 A call for applications was held in February 2018, with awards to be announced in Spring 2018.
 The next call for applications will open in Summer 2019.

 These small, discrete grants of up to £10,000 are available to early career researchers to catalyse new research projects and collaborations.
-The next call for applications will open in Spring 2018.
+See the ISSF Opportunities page (intranet) for more details on how and when to apply.

 Public Engagement Small Grants (currently open for applications)